2026 Preceptor Appreciation Day

 Presenters

-Brianne Morin, PharmD, RPh, serves as a Faculty Coordinator for the Office of Experiential Education at MCPHS Worcester/Manchester.
-Brianne is an alumnus of MCPHS, graduating in 2011.
+Brianne Morin, PharmD, RPh, serves as a Faculty Coordinator for the Office of Experiential Education at MCPHS W/M. Brianne is an alumnus of MCPHS, graduating from the W/M campus in 2011.
 Prior to joining MCPHS, Brianne worked in both the retail and specialty pharmacy settings.
 Brianne joined MCPHS in 2016 as an adjunct for the Pharmacy Practice Lab and has been an Experiential Faculty Coordinator since 2017.
-Brianne is a member of American Association of Colleges of Pharmacy (AACP).
+Brianne is a member of the American Association of Colleges of Pharmacy (AACP).

 Topic Designator: Additional Topic Areas